codenothing/css-compressor/README.md

 Option Handling
 ---------------

-The compressor has an option function attached to it, that has multiple functionalities.
+The compressor has an option function with multiple functionalities.

  - If no arguments are passed in, the entire options array is returned.